-The maximum total cost of refinancing the Group, net of the Offeror's undertakings, would represent €0.40 per Verallia share (see paragraph 6.2 of the independent expert's report attached as Appendix 2 to this Draft Response Document).
-In addition, pursuant to the terms of the Engagement Letter, at the request of the Company's management, the Offeror has undertaken to assume a part of the exceptional costs to which the Company would be exposed in connection with the refinancing or renegotiation of certain of its existing financing agreements as a result of the Offer, up to a maximum of €12.5 million depending on the final amount of such costs.
+The maximum total cost of refinancing the Group based on the completion of the Offer would be approximately &cupe0.45 per Verallia share.
+Pursuant to the terms of the Engagement Letter, at the request of the Company's management, the Offeror has undertaken to assume a part of the exceptional costs to which the Company would be exposed in connection with the refinancing or renegotiation of certain of its existing financing agreements as a result of the Offer, up to a maximum of &cupe0.15 million depending on the final amount of such costs.
+The maximum total cost of refinancing the Group, net of the commitments of the Offeror, would be approximately &cupe0.4 per Verallia share (see paragraph 6.2 of the independent expert's report attached as Appendix 2 to this Response Note).